 The vital and important work of the NCJFCJ began in 1937 when a group of judges came together looking to improve the effectiveness of the nation's juvenile courts.
-They sought to address the following issues:
+And over the past 78 years, NCJFCJ has sought to address the myriad of issues in juvenile and family justice courts, among them:

 - Child abuse and neglect